You are here

 Admission decisions are based upon several primary and secondary factors.

-You can find high school preparation requirement information here.
+You can find high school preparation guideline information here.

 There are several benefits for students who apply to UMD in the beginning (September/October) of their senior year:

 - Students who apply early tend to receive their admission decision within two-three weeks of submitting all required application materials.
 Compare this to students who apply before the priority deadline of December 15 when it can take four-six weeks for students to receive their admission decision.

 - UMD's Office of Housing & Residence Life prioritizes housing assignments for students based on the date they applied for admission to UMD (not the date they applied for housing).
 Students who apply for admission early (September/October) will likely have a better opportunity to be assigned to a higher ranked location when it comes to their preferred residence hall or on-campus apartment.